-7 Best Rock Guitar Albums
+Best Guitar Albums

 As a guitar player, the music you listen to plays a huge part in your development on the instrument.
-Great rock guitarists and the albums they recorded have inspired millions of young people to pick up the guitar, and practice hard once they do.
+Great rock guitarists and the albums they recorded have inspired millions of young people to pick up the guitar and practice hard once they do.
 Of course, most of us will never reach the level of their genius, but that doesn’t stop us from trying.

 I first took up the guitar over thirty years ago.
 Over the decades I’ve discovered a lot of great music that made me want to be a better guitar player.
 I’ve found inspiration in all kinds of artists, from Slayer to Led Zeppelin to John Denver, but there are some records that have really set themselves apart for me over the years.

 Visitors who have come to my home and checked out my CD collection have told me it is pretty obvious by my choices that I play guitar.
 I make no apologies for this.
-I have classical music in my collection, as well as jazz, soft rock and even bluegrass.
+I have classical music in my collection, as well as jazz, soft rock, and even bluegrass.
 But good guitar music is what really lights my fire, and for thirty years I've sought out the best guitar players.

 1. Are You Experienced - Jimi Hendrix

 Today Jimi Hendrix is a household name and well known for his greatness on the electric guitar.
-When his first studio album debuted back in 1967 he was a struggling blues guitarist who had been largely ignored in America.
-Are You Experienced
+When his first studio album Are You Experienced debuted back in 1967 he was a struggling blues guitarist who had been largely ignored in America.

-Of course that changed pretty quickly.
+Of course, that changed pretty quickly.
 I wasn’t around back then, but I can only imagine the looks on peoples' faces the first time they heard this record.

-From the psychedelic hard rock power of Purple Haze, to the droning Hey Joe, to the trippy closing track for which the album is named, with every song Hendrix presented something nobody had ever heard before.
+From the psychedelic hard rock power of Purple Haze to the droning Hey Joe, to the trippy closing track for which the album is named, with every song Hendrix presented something nobody had ever heard before.

 For me, listening to Hendrix reinforces the idea that guitar playing is an art.
 It is far too easy to get caught up in the technical side of playing, obsess over music theory, or even worry too much about gear.
 While I'm sure Hendrix cared about all of that to some extent, his playing is so soulful and organic that even when he hits an off note it somehow sounds right.